neo-project/docs/docs/en-us/tooldev/neo_cli_structure.md

 > [!NOTE]
 >
-> - In NEO-CLI 2.7.6, a temporary file peers.dat was used to save IP addresses of known nodes, NEO-CLI 2.9.0+ no longer uses the file.
+> - In Neo-CLI 2.7.6, a temporary file peers.dat was used to save IP addresses of known nodes, Neo-CLI 2.9.0+ no longer uses the file.
-> - If NEO-CLI meets an exception during execution and is terminated, the error's content will be written to a file (error.log) for debugging.
+> - If Neo-CLI meets an exception during execution and is terminated, the error's content will be written to a file (error.log) for debugging.

 ## Brief startup process

-### NEO-CLI startup
+### Neo-CLI startup

 1. Initialize LevelDBStore and create or open the leveldb database.